 Despite the fact that Antelope Valley College had not satisfied all the requirements identified in the CPEC guidelines (specifically, appointing an administrative leader and achieving 1,000 FTES) on January 20, 2010, the Chancellor's Office confirmed that the current Antelope Valley College Palmdale site is a grandfathered center.
 With this confirmation, upon the appointment of the center's administrator, the placement of student support services and reaching the 1,000 FTES threshold, the Palmdale location would become eligible for designation as a fully approved center.
-At its regular meeting on February 8, 2010, the Antelope Valley College Board of Trustees voted to approve the designation of the Palmdale Center as a grandfathered center.
-The District seeks the designation to that of a fully approved state education center for the Palmdale Center and the addition of courses that constitute 50 percent or more of a program offered via a mode of distance education through this substantive change proposal.
+At its regular meeting on February 8, 2010, the Antelope Valley College Board of Trustees voted to approve the designation to that of a fully approved state education center for the Palmdale Center and the addition of courses that constitute 50 percent or more of a program offered via a mode of distance education through this substantive change proposal.